 - Add the onion and saute about 2 minutes until starting to become translucent.

-- Add the rest of the spices and saute 5-6 minutes or until calamari is just cooked, but not rubbery.
+- Add the mushrooms and the squid to the mixture and sprinkle with the spices. and saute 5-6 minutes or until calamari is just cooked, but not rubbery.

 - Splash with the wine (if using) to de-glaze the pan and add flavor.